 My Second Antenna

-I have a second antenna (a Mohu Leaf) in the skylight of my condo attached to a Tablo for recording.
+I have a second antenna (another Mohu Leaf) in the skylight of my condo attached to a Tablo for recording.
 This is the highest point in my condo and has good reception.
 If you have a skylight, definitely try putting your antenna in it!

 Using the Tablo means that I don’t have to run the antenna cable all the way to my TV.
 It just goes to my Tablo, which connects to my home’s Wi-Fi network.
 I use the Tablo app on my Roku to view live or recorded TV on the Tablo.